DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 ## How your code is evaluated

-Your code will be evaluated against 10 guidelines for building future-proof code.
+1. Your code will be evaluated against 10 guidelines for building future-proof code.
 The guidelines are described in full in “Building Maintainable Software” (get your free copy during the event)

-Find here a concise [reference card here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)
+2. Find here a concise reference card [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

-You can check your code against the guidelines using Better Code Hub, a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
+3. You can check your code against the guidelines using Better Code Hub, a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
 Better Code Hub integrates with GitHub Flow and runs at Pull Requests and Commits.

-14 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual)
+4. 14 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) at a maximum of 100Kloc

 ## How to get started